Erpeton tentaculum (Tentacle Snake, Fishing Snake)

 cumbersome on the shore.
 Erepton tentaculatus gives birth to between 5 and 13 living young, which have a length of between 200 and 390 mm.

-Only mildly poisonous.
+Only mildly venomous.
 Even when held in the hands, the animals rarely even try to bite.